victronenergy/dbus-modem/README.md

 PPPStatus | Description
 ----------|------------
 0 | down, pppd stopped
-1 | init, pppd started, interface not configured
-2 | up, pppd running, interface configured
+1 | init, pppd started and ppp0 interface not configured 2 | up, pppd running and ppp0 interface configured

 ### Settings
 The following localsettings values are used.
 These are monitored and changes acted upon.